crystal-lang-tools/zed-crystal/README.md

-# Zed Crystal Support (WIP)
+# Crystal Lang Support for Zed

+Uses the Crystal lang tree-sitter found at [crystal-lang-tools/tree-sitter-crystal](https://github.com/crystal-lang-tools/tree-sitter-crystal), which is mostly complete, and can parse the majority of Crystal's own source code without errors.

+Also uses [Crystalline](https://github.com/elbywan/crystalline) for LSP functionality, if it is available in `$PATH`.

 ![](./assets/image.png)

-This is very much a work in progress as the tree-sitter is developed.
-Utilizes the tree-sitter found [here](https://github.com/crystal-lang-tools/tree-sitter).

-Dev installation:
-- Clone the repository, rename the folder to `crystal`
-- Install [crystalline](https://github.com/elbywan/crystalline/releases/tag/v0.14.1) and make sure it is on `$PATH`
-- In Zed, install a dev extension with Cmd+Shift+P > `install dev extension`